-In addition to the regulation of the features listed above, the conservation authorities are also responsible for implementing the federal Fisheries Act (1985), with support from Fisheries and Oceans Canada where required, and provide technical review and guidance to the City of Mississauga with respect to various natural heritage planning issues.
+In addition to the regulation of the features listed above, the conservation authorities provide technical review and guidance to the City of Mississauga with respect to various natural heritage planning issues.
 This technical support is of value to the City, and recommendations made by the respective conservation authorities are considered in all cases.